XabierGallardo/Road-to-Web-Development/Interview Questions/programmingQuestions.md

 A function that calls itself is called a recursive function It's based on a terminating condition and uses a stack, the phenomenon is called recursion

-### HTML5.
-What is DOM?
-When a web page is loaded, the browser creates a Document Object Modedl of the page The HTML model is constructed as a tree of objects

-The HTML DOM is a standard object model and programming interface for HTML, it defines The HTML elemtens as objects
-The properties of all HTML elements
-The methods to access all HTML elements
-The events for all HTML elements

-The HTML DOM is a standard for how to get, change, add or delete HTML elements

 ### What is functional programming?
 Functional programming is a way of thinking about software construction by creating pure functions.
 It avoid concepts of shared state, mutable data observed in Object Oriented Programming.